 You Need a Suitable Mat and Comfortable Clothing

 Cotton or other natural fiber clothes are preferable for their ability to “breathe” and flow with your body.
-Choose yoga pants or another relatively loose-fitting pants.
+Choose yoga pants or other relatively loose-fitting pants.
 You need to see the alignment of your body.
-You don't want your clothes to restrict your movements, and you don't want to trip over your pants, either.
+You don’t want your clothes to restrict your movements, and you don’t want to trip over your pants, either.
 Bare feet, or socks that have a grip, are also preferable to tennis shoes or regular slippery socks.

 Consider the Floor and Balance

-It's much easier to practice on a hardwood or tiled floor than a carpet.
-You can hold your poses with sustained balance on a more even surface.
+It’s much easier to practice on a hardwood or tiled floor than a carpet.
+You can hold your poses with a sustained balance on a more even surface.
 Using a hardwood floor also reinforces your connection with the element of Earth.
-No matter what floor you choose, use a thick yoga mat with good traction for your feet, and pick a mat that matches your style.
+No matter what floor you choose, use a thick yoga mat with good traction for your feet and pick a mat that matches your style.

-The Space Should Be in a Low-Traffic Area
+The Space Should be in a Low Traffic Area

 This space needs to be an area that helps members of your family to respect your privacy during your practice, especially if you are not able to dedicate a room to yoga.
 Choose a quiet part of your home such as the attic or corner of your bedroom.